The Pre-treatment Consultation Checklist

 – Alternative options — including the option of doing nothing?

-Consent must also take into account ethical issues — including those relating to the Mental Capacity Act 2005.
+A surprising amount of consent for cosmetic procedures overlooks important ethical issues — specifically those relating to the Mental Capacity Act 2005.

-– Psychological screening tools are crucial.
-Ensure that these are included in your training.
+- Psychological screening tools are crucial.
+Ensure that these are included in your practice.
 Take further training if they are not.

 ‘High levels of anxiety regarding body image where appearance is within the normal range should trigger psychological referral.’